-Students who use the bus regularly are advised to subscribe for the bus service on full-year or semester by semester basis, for the cheapest trip price.
-You can find everything you need to know about the bus fees, subscription deadline, fees refund policy, and ID activation for the bus pass on our web-page, here.
+Students who use the bus regularly are advised to subscribe to the bus service on a full-year or semester-by-semester basis, for the cheapest trip price.
+You can find everything you need to know about the bus fees, subscription deadline, fees refund policy, and ID activation for the bus pass on our web page here.

-Students who intend to subscribe for the bus service must complete banner subscription before "Late payment deadline with extra charges" date, specified each semester in the AUC Academic Calendar.
+Students who intend to subscribe for the bus service must complete Banner subscription before the "Late payment deadline with extra charges" date, specified each semester in the AUC Academic Calendar.
 Students who miss the subscription deadline would have to pay a ticket per ride.
-Scholarship/fellowship students must as well do the subscription within the stipulated deadline, to avoid being charged a ticket per ride
+Scholarship/fellowship students must as well do the subscription within the stipulated deadline, to avoid being charged a ticket per ride.

 Bus Service Automated Ticket-Per-Ride Service

 This ticket-per-ride service is more convenient to non-regular bus users, and we are saving you the hassle of paying in cash.
-The bus service turnstiles charge a ticket price (EGP 45) upon swiping the student ID.
+The bus service turnstiles charge a ticket price (USD 3.5) upon swiping the student ID.
 The charged tickets then go to the student banner for settlement, all at once.